 Play And Social Development

 There is an incredible link between play and social development.
 As it turns out, all types of play are valuable to the social and emotional development in early childhood, including block play.
-Through block play, children build skills not only in social-emotional, but also the physical, language, and cognitive development domains.
-Read our detailed post on the benefits of block play.

 Like little sponges, children learn best with hands-on activities.
 Additionally, through engagement and modeling, you demonstrate socially acceptable behavior.
-Kids need free time to play and develop their imagination and creativity.
-Be flexible.
-Start with a plan, but let your children lead the way.
-Let them be imaginative!

-Let's look at some simple social-emotional activities for toddlers and preschoolers you can incorporate into your child's daily play.
+Let’s look at some simple social-emotional activities for toddlers and preschoolers that you can incorporate into your child’s daily play.

 Ideas For Social Skills Activities For Preschoolers And Toddlers